jupyterhub/action-major-minor-tag-calculator/README.md

 ## Example output

 The GitHub action's only output is named `tags` and is a JSON formatted list.
 See the example workflow below for details on how to convert the JSON formatted list to something else.
+Tags will always be in decreasing order of specificity.

 | Pushed reference | GitHub repo tags | `tags` output                        | Comment                                                                       |
 | ---------------- | ---------------- | ------------------------------------ | ----------------------------------------------------------------------------- |